ssrikantan/az-ad-app-integration/open-id-connect.md

 The following info needs to be shared with the calling Application to make the secure API call using Client credentials grant:
 - App ID of the secure API (Step 1 above)
 - App Id and secret(Key) that was generated for the calling Application, when creating a registration for it in Azure AD (step 3 above)
-- The oAuth Token endpoint to get the auth code after user sign in, and use the auth code to get an access token from the oAuth authorize endpoint that would be used by the calling Application to call the API.
+- The oAuth Token endpoint to get the auth code after user sign in.
+The auth code would be used to get an access token from the oAuth authorize endpoint.
+The access token would be used by the calling Application to call the API.

 ### 4. Using the Postman tool (calling Application) to get an auth code & access token
 Use the Postman tool's ability to 'Request Token'.
 See below.
 The authorize token URL contains the App ID of the secure REST API, and an 'auth code' returned for this App ID after prompting the user to sign in.
-After successful sign in, the Postman tool sends a request to the auth token end point, passing the 'auth code' retrieved in the previous step, to obtain an 'auth token'.
-Click on 'Use token' to embed that in the request to the REST API.
-(This step returns an auth token, ID token and a Refresh Token)
+After successful sign in, the Postman tool sends a request to the auth token end point, passing the 'auth code' retrieved in the previous step, to obtain an 'access token'.
+(This step returns an access token, ID token and a Refresh Token) Click on 'Use token' to embed that in the request to the REST API.

 ![GitHub Logo](/images/accesstoken2.png)

 ### 5. Using the Postman tool to call the secure API
 Use the access token returned above as a 'bearer token' to invoke the API.
 See below.
-The REST API has accepted the auth token in the request, parsed the JWT Token to retrieve the user name and returns that in the response
+The REST API has parsed the access/JWT Token to retrieve the user name and returned that in the response

 ![GitHub Logo](/images/callsecureapi2.png)

 ## 6. Using the refresh token to obtain a new auth token
-When the auth token issued earlier expires, the user would be prompted to sign in again when trying to call the API.
-To avoid this, the refresh token could be used to get a new auth token, from the oAuth token end point.
+When the access token issued earlier expires, the user would be prompted to sign in again when trying to call the API.
+To avoid this, the refresh token could be used to get a new access token, from the oAuth token end point.
 See below

 ![GitHub Logo](/images/refreshtoken.png)